ShirazUGroup/Time-series-forcasting-in-MicroServise-architecture-by-sattari_nia/Readme.md

 you can see some graph and figure for used for viualization requests

 all code and dataset need to running code find here .

+TimeExecuteOneRequest.ipynb : recurrent neural network code for forcasting number call of span in future time series

+create_dataset_from_traces : create dataset from json file of trace requests

+graphForMultiRequests : create graph for multiple requests

+GraphOneRequest.ipynb : create call graph for one request